IED’s, Mines, Route Clearance and Talisman

 DRAGON was an incendiary designed for the safe disposal of mines and more on MINETECT later.

 One of the key emerging requirements was for ordnance disposal and in particular, route proving/clearance.
-Mines were used liberally by all belligerents and the two mine awareness posters from SFOR demonstrate the variety used.
+Mines were used liberally by all belligerents and the two mine awareness post cards from SFOR demonstrate the variety used.

 All forces in the conflict suffered from mines, the images below (again from Cold War Warrior) show the aftermath of a TMA3 mine strike on a Saxon in the hills above Rama Lake, Bosnia, in 1994.